Also available as a PDF.

 C. University Authors Who Do Not Own Copyright in their Scholarly Works

 The University recognizes that members of the University community who do not own their copyrights under the 1992 University of California Policy on Copyright Ownership may also be authors of scholarly articles.
+[Note: the 1992 Copyright Ownership Policy has been superseded by the 2021 Copyright Ownership Policy.
+Under the current policy, most UC authors own the copyright in their scholarly articles.]
 In these cases, the University will promote open access in accordance with Section B above.
 Specifically, the University will retain the right to make such articles available in an open access repository.
 Upon request by the author, the University will grant an embargo period, as described in Section V.C. below.
 Upon a showing of compelling circumstances, the University may grant a waiver, as described in Section V.B. below.
 These authors must also deposit a copy of the final version of each article for inclusion in an open access repository, as described in Section B.3 above and Section V.A. below.

 The Provost and Executive Vice President for Academic Affairs is the Responsible Officer for this policy and has the authority to implement the policy and to develop procedures or other supplementary information to support implementation.
 S/he will work with the California Digital Library (CDL), which has responsibility for 1) coordinating, with the locations, systemwide processes for deposit; and 2) managing software for harvesting, waivers, embargos, and deposits.
 As the Provost’s designee, the Vice Provost for Academic Personnel and Programs has responsibility to manage issues of policy interpretation, in consultation with stakeholders.

 The Executive Officer at each location is authorized to establish and is responsible for local communication about the policy using existing committees, councils, and mechanisms.